 - Magic Plastic Surgery: Like Garrison's sex change, though the times aren't specified, it doesn't seem to have taken very long for Kyle or his father to recover enough from their surgeries to start showing off their new configurations.
 Also, come the next episode, they don't even have any scars from Dr. Biber's evidently making good on his promise to reverse their surgeries at the end of this episode.

-- No Challenge Equals No Satisfaction: Certainly Eric Cartman's opinion when his taunting fails to stir up any disagreement from Kyle.
+- No Challenge Equals No Satisfaction: Certainly Cartman's opinion when his taunting fails to stir up any disagreement from Kyle, given the fact that the basketball coach said the same thing earlier, and he actually had a good point.

 - N-Word Privileges: Garrison uses the word "fag" three times in this episode (none of them in a Having a Gay Old Time way), which he can get away with doing because he's a homosexual himself... at least from a certain perspective.